 Take the case of Seethamma from the southern Indian village of Rattihalli.
 When her daughter-in-law passed away during childbirth, and she was in hospital with her prematurely born grandchild for a month, she attended Noora’s sessions several times.
 The information alleviated her anxiety and gave her the agency and confidence to raise her prematurely born granddaughter by herself, years after her own children had grown up.

-Sign up for the Reasons to be Cheerful newsletter.Simple but critical activities such as washing hands before picking the baby, burping her properly after a feed and giving kangaroo mother care — critical skin-to-skin-care for a prematurely born child — were disseminated by a nurse using engaging content.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Simple but critical activities such as washing hands before picking the baby, burping her properly after a feed and giving kangaroo mother care — critical skin-to-skin-care for a prematurely born child — were disseminated by a nurse using engaging content.

 “Earlier, I didn’t even bother to wash my hands before eating,” Seethamma says in a video interview by Noora.
 But Noora’s team kept in touch with her family on WhatsApp for reminders of adherence and support for a long time.
 Seethamma shares her lessons with families around her.
 “Everyone should get to learn what I was taught.”